-Health Services are provided for students by a registered nurse.
-This includes first aid, health counseling and health education programs.
+Two full-time registered nurses support the mental and physical health needs of students providing first aid, health counseling and health education programs.
 The Nursing and Health Services Office promotes health and safety across the entire campus.
-The emphasis of the program is "wellness" and personal responsibility.
+The emphasis of the program is on "wellness" and personal responsibility.
 If it is not an emergency, students should go to the Nurse's Office during passing or lunch so as not to miss any class work.
 Additionally, Santa Margarita has four CPR/first aid certified American Red Cross instructors on campus.

 - Immunization Requirements For Students